DAF201/2022_fall_school_garbage/Logic.md

 so 3n + 2 is even

-Since we have shown ¬q → ¬p , p → q must hold as well.
+Since we have shown ¬ q → ¬ p , p → q must hold as well.
 We have proved by contraposition that if 3n + 2 is odd, then n is odd

 ## Vacuous & Trivial Proofs

-- p → q ≡ ¬p ∨ q
+- p → q ≡ ¬ p ∨ q

 - A proof that makes use of the fact that p → q must be true when p is false is called a vacuous proof